Helping Members When They Need it Most

-When we share in each other’s joy and sadness, we become closer to one another, closer to our Kehillah community and closer to our spiritual traditions.
-This shared expression of lovingkindness is called Chesed.
-The Kehillah Lovingkindness Circle is a wonderful opportunity for all of our members to experience the blessings of Chesed.
-Whether it’s the arrival of a child, death of a loved one, injury, or illness, we are there for our members in their time of need by providing Chesed.
-Examples include:
+When we share in each other’s joys and sorrows, we become closer to one another, closer to our Kehillah community, and closer to our spiritual traditions.
+The Kehillah Lovingkindness Circle (LKC) provides opportunities for our members to experience these blessings.
+Whether it’s the arrival of a child, death of a loved one, injury, or illness, we are there for our members in their time of need by providing support and care.
+Think of our group as matchmakers.
+We match those in a moment of need with those who can help.

-● A kind phone call or card to a member to show that we, as a community, are here to support them and their family
+- Calling or sending a card to a member to show that we, as a community, are here to support them and their family

 Join Us.
 There’s always room for care.

-We coordinate volunteers when one of our members has a major life event such as a new baby, illness or death in the family.
+We coordinate volunteers when one of our members needs support.
 We use the website LotsaHelpingHands (LOTSA) to post Chesed tasks online.
 Sometimes one volunteer is needed.
-Sometimes a group of people is necessary to complete a variety of support.
+Sometimes a group of people is necessary to complete a variety of tasks.

 The Lotsahelpinghands website enables us to fill needs efficiently.
 (Note: if the member requests privacy, the Coordinator can make calls or send emails to selected members within the congregation.)